-In addition to a simple structural index such as MLU, various other measures have been proposed: (1) quantitative sentence scoring measures such as the Developmental Sentence Score (DSS, Lee 1974), or the Index of Productive Syntax (IPSyn, Scarborough 1990); and (2) profile analyses, which attempt to plot out the child's developmental profile in a particular domain on the basis of spontaneous speech data (grammar, e.g., LARSP, Crystal et al. 1990; phonology, e.g., PACS Grunwell 1985) These measures are all language dependent, and hence have been adapted to particular languages.
+In addition to a simple structural index such as MLU, various other measures have been proposed: (1) quantitative sentence scoring measures such as the Developmental Sentence Score (DSS, Lee 1974), or the Index of Productive Syntax (IPSyn, Scarborough 1990); and (2) profile analyses, which attempt to plot out the child's developmental profile in a particular domain on the basis of spontaneous speech data (grammar, e.g., LARSP, Crystal, Fletcher & Garman 1990, phonology, e.g., PACS Grunwell 1985, etc.) These measures are all language dependent, and hence have been adapted to particular languages.

 Straightforward measures have also been proposed in the area of vocabulary (or lexical) development.
-The most popular is the type/token ratio (e.g., Hess et al. 1984 correlate TTR with a standardized vocabulary acquisition test).
+The most popular is the type/token ratio (e.g., Hess, Ritchie & Landry 1984 correlate TTR with a standardized vocabulary acquisition test).
 Note, however, that Richards (1987) questioned the use of TTR as a valid measure of lexical diversity and adapted it so as to accommodate methodological inconveniences (Richards & Malvern 1997).

-A number of factors highlight the problematic nature of assessing children's language by their chronological age: variation within the pace of acquisition in a single child, immense variation among children of the same age, structural and semantic differences among languages.
+A number of factors highlight the problematic nature of assessing children's language by their chronological age: Variation within the pace of acquisition in a single child, immense variation among children of the same age, structural and semantic differences among languages.
 Chronological age is thus not a reliable yardstick and should be accompanied by language-internal measures that cast the child's progress in language acquisition.
-These measures have to take into account typological differences among languages as well as specific language-dependent criteria in order to be useable at all.
+These have to take into account typological differences among languages as well as specific language-dependent criteria in order to be useable at all.

-The best estimate of lexical development as related to chronological age comes from the MacArthur Communicative Development Inventories (CDI, Fenson et al. 1993), a parental questionnaire that was constructed in order to assess communicative (mostly lexical, to a lesser extent, morphosyntactic) behaviors in young children up to 30 months.
-CDI is a large-scale standardization project in which a vast population was investigated and which resulted in a highly detailed picture of lexical development in relation to age as well as lexical variation in the population (Bates et al. 1994; Dale & Fenson 1996; Fenson et al. 1994; Fenson et al. 2000; Arriaga et al. 1998; Thal et al. 1999).
+The best estimate of lexical development as related to chronological age comes from the MacArthur Communicative Development Inventories (CDI, Fenson, Dale, Reznick, Thal, Bates Hartung, Phethick & Reilly 1993), a parental questionnaire that was constructed in order to assess communicative (mostly lexical, to a lesser extent, morphosyntactic) behaviors in young children up to 30 months.
+CDI is a largescale standardization project in which a vast population was investigated and which resulted in a highly detailed picture of lexical development in relation to age as well as lexical variation in the population (Bates, Marchman, Thal, Fenson, Dale, Reznick, Reilly & Hartung 1994, Dale & Fenson 1996, Fenson, Dale, Reznick, Bates, Thal & Pethick 1994, Fenson, Bates, Dale, Goodman, Reznick & Thal 2000, Arriaga, Fenson, Cronan & Pethick 1998, Thal, O'Hanlon, Clemmons & Frailin 1999).
 In the meantime, CDI was adapted for Basque, Catalan, Mandarin Chinese, Cantonese, Croatian, Danish, Dutch, English (American, British, New Zealand), German (in Austria and Germany), Finnish, French (European, Canadian), Galician, Greek, Hebrew, Icelandic, Italian, Japanese, Korean, Malawian, Polish, Spanish (European, Mexican, Cuban), Swedish, Welsh, as well as American Sign Language and Sign Language of the Netherlands.